jerm/dexcom_tools/README.md

 I chose datadog because it has a great stat visualizing interface, can do alerting, and is free.
 Set up an account, an api and app key, put the values into the ini file, and datadog will graph things for you

+# Webapp
+In order to make this easily query-able from... other things...
+I've added webapp.py and webapp.ini.example to make the readings available via a "serverless" web endpoint using flask and zappa.io.
+Follow steps on zappa.io page to deploy.

 Example:
 ![example datadog graph](https://d3vv6lp55qjaqc.cloudfront.net/items/071D2b3x1n3x1Z3n1V2J/datadog_example_graph.png)